Logan-Roelofs/personal-blog-website/content/search.md

 title: "Search" # in any language you want
 layout: "search" # is necessary
 summary: "search"
-placeholder: "Delve deep into ye ol' content ..."
+placeholder: "Search my blog ツ"
 ---